randylubin/story-synth-docs/src/tutorials/styling.md

 Changing the font can go a long way toward making your game's style feel right.
 [Google Fonts](https://fonts.google.com/) has tons of free font options you can use.

-To add a font to your game, you need to include a @import line just before your style tag. you can copy the import line from the example below and change the family name from "IM+Fell+English" to the font of your choice.
+To add a font to your game, you need to include a @import line just after your style tag. you can copy the import line from the example below and change the family name from "IM+Fell+English" to the font of your choice.
 Also make sure to update the Font-Family value for the right selector.

 ```
 <style>